-Since the publication of its Sustainability Charter in 2012, CEPE, the European association of the Paint manufacturers, printing inks and artistic colors, has actively committed to life cycle management and sustainable development.
-The paint industry participates in several initiatives to promote them, and develops resources and tools to facilitate the members to embrace Life Cycle Assessment and product sustainability.
+Since the publication of its Sustainability Charter in 2012, CEPE, the European Association of the Paint Manufacturers, printing inks and artistic colors, has actively committed to life cycle management and sustainable development.
+The paint industry participates in several initiatives to promote them and develops resources and tools to facilitate the members to embrace Life Cycle Assessment and product sustainability.

 LCI database and Eco-footprint tool

 As part of this work, CEPE released its LCI database in July 2013.
-The database provides commonly agreed cradle-to-gate life cycle inventories of the major paint raw materials and production processes to the industry.
-This allows the comparability of the studies, and provides companies with a solid ground to calculate the environmental performance of their products.
+The database provides commonly agreed cradle-to-gate life cycle inventories of the major paint raw materials and production processes of the industry.
+This allows the comparability of the studies and provides companies with a solid ground to calculate the environmental performance of their products.
 The CEPE database is regularly maintained to improve the quality of the datasets and to include additional raw materials.
-The database is available in different formats to the CEPE members, and it has been used in a number of industry projects such as the PEF pilot, group studies or the Ecofootprint tool.
+The database is available in different formats to the CEPE members, and it has been used in a number of industry projects such as the PEF pilot, group studies, or the Ecofootprint tool.

 Developed by Ecomatters, the Coatings Eco-footprint tool uses the LCI database to calculate an extensive overview of the most important environmental impacts for the paint sector.
 With this tool, users can execute cradle-to-gate assessments in a simple way: In a few steps that do not require LCA expertise, they fill in the product formulation and basic manufacturing data to obtain a self-declaration of the environmental footprint of their products.
-The tool aligns with sector practice and guarantees the comparability of the results across industry.
+The tool aligns with sector practice and guarantees the comparability of the results across the industry.